mantidproject/mantid/docs/source/training/introduction/NeXusTools.rst

 * D17, FIGARO
 * D11, D22, D33

 With the right tools it is quite easy to access and modify the contents of these files, without requiring Mantid to load them.
+The following tools can also be used to explore data saved by Mantid.

 HDFView
 -------